supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_09_ConfigureAndDeploySelfServicePasswordReset.md

 ### Exercise 1 - Add users to a group with SSPR enabled

+To add users to a group with SSPR enabled, use your identity management system (e.g., Azure AD) to add users to the desired group and configure Self-Service Password Reset settings for that group.

 #### Task 1 - Add users to a group to assign SSPR

 You want to roll out SSPR to a limited set of users first to make sure your SSPR configuration works as expected.
 Let's create a security group for the limited rollout and add a user to the group.